osier0524/Lottery-Ticket-to-DDPM/README.md

 ## Lottery-Ticket-Hypothesis-in-DDPM

-test.ipynb is an example that adapt Lottery Ticket Hypothesis to DDPM
+test.ipynb is an example that adapts Lottery Ticket Hypothesis to DDPM

 ## Dataset
 I use cifar10 as the dataset.
 Here is the link: https://www.kaggle.com/competitions/cifar-10/data